Consumers in a sustainable food supply chain: understanding barriers and facilitators for acceptance of visually suboptimal foods

 The project is divided into eight work packages (WP) that combine different quantitative and qualitative approaches.
 These approaches will be undertaken by competent partners from Germany, the Netherlands, Denmark, Sweden and Norway in three phases.
 The first phase (WP 1-3) analyses the issue through a literature review and a transnational analysis of consumer motives, attitudes, habits and behaviour, and the structure and functioning of the food supply chain regarding consumer-related food waste and the success of previous food waste reducing initiatives.
 The second phase (WP 4-7) consists of experiments that investigate the effects of consumer attention to communication related to SOF, sensory perceptions and household social interactions, on consumer acceptance of and willingness to pay for SOF.
 Barriers to and opportunities toward an improved handling of SOF in the supply chain will also be investigated.
 Finally, the third phase (W8) will develop and test strategies for effectively encouraging purchase and consumption of SOF in household and in-store intervention studies.
 The project will provide validated strategies to promote the distribution and consumption of suboptimal food products, therewith improving resource efficiency in the food supply chain and contributing to a more sustainable food provision.

-Coordinated by: Norwegian University of Life Sciences (NO)
+Norwegian University of Life Sciences (NO)